 Where to Eat in St. Johnsbury and Northeast Kingdom VT

-Where to Stay in the St. Johnsbury Area
+Where to Stay in Northeast Kingdom Vermont

-STAY: Rabbit Hill Inn, Lower Waterford.
-Leave it to the 19-room Rabbit Hill Inn to make log-pine luxurious.
+Leave it to the 19-room Rabbit Hill Inn in Lower Waterford VT to make log-pine luxurious.
 The Cedar Glen room, kited out in Adirondack-chic, is an elegant blend of pine and plaid, and one of the most difficult rooms to leave once settled in.

 It’s a quick nine miles from St. Johnsbury to Lower Waterford, but a whole other vibe on this corner of Route 18.
 Here, a country-hamlet-white church stands across from this inviting whitewashed rambling antique inn; a bucolic slice of rural Vermont.
 It’s no surprise that many guests come from East Coast cities.
 If there was ever a place to unplug, it’s here.

 Northeast Kingdom trail networks abound in this region of the Green Mountain State.